mathiser/RadDeploy/README.md

 ```

 ## Configuration of services
-All services in DicomFlow are extensively configurable, but do only change something if you know what you do.
+All services in RadDeploy are extensively configurable, but do only change something if you know what you do.

 If you would like to change a configuration, you have two options.
 - Mount a .yaml file with the desired variables into the containers directory `/opt/DicomFlow/conf.d`.